cfengine/documentation/README.md

 changes in your fork and create pull requests so that your changes can be merged into the *upstream* repository.

-It is in general advisable to make small commit that are submitted through pull requests frequently.
+It is in general advisable to make small commits that are submitted through pull requests frequently.
 Otherwise any structural changes to documentation content can cause merge conflicts that are hard to resolve.